 Thai food may not make you think of cheese, but this recipe will change that.
 Sweet, spicy, and pleasantly cheesy, these enchiladas hit all the right spots—they're full of shredded chicken and chopped bell peppers, covered in a flavor-bomb sauce, and topped with avocado, cilantro, and pomegranate.
 You may never go back to the OG variety.

 Ramen meets fajita meets stir-fry in this Asian-Mexican fusion dish.
 The simple sauce binds the worlds together, creating a filling dish that’s perfect for a party or leftovers galore.
 Play with whatever protein you fancy and experiment with snow peas, water chestnuts, and even pineapple.
-You can even substitute zucchini noodles to keep things low carb
+You can even substitute zucchini noodles to keep things low carb and gluten-free.

 If you’ve never used za’atar, now’s the time.
 The Middle Eastern spice mix changes simple flavors from meh to wow with a sheer pinch, and this crostini is no exception.
 The labneh and spiced tomatoes put a unique twist on classic bruschetta and pair perfectly with a side salad—Middle Eastern or Italian.